 328. Curriculum and Instruction in Grades 4-8.
 Credit 6 hours.
-Prerequisites: EDUC 308, EDUC 307, EPSY - 328.
-Curriculum and Instruction in Grades 4-8.
-Credit 6 hours.
-Prerequisites: EDUC 308, EDUC 307, EPSY 315, LSED 402, MATH 167, MATH 168, completion of an approved Introductory Portfolio, and Full SARTE status.
+Prerequisites: EDUC 308, EDUC 307 or SPED 440, EPSY 315 or SPED 363, LSED 402, MATH 167, MATH 168, completion of an approved Introductory Portfolio, and Full SARTE status.
 This course includes the development of teaching competencies of mathematics and reading at the 4-8 grade levels.
 Primary emphasis is focused on developing the teaching skills and competencies of future middle school teachers with respect to topics found in these curricula areas.
-A key component of the course is field experience with students with students in grades 1-6 settings.
+A key component of the course is field experience with students in grades 4-8 settings.
 The needs of special populations as well as the integration of technology into instruction will be incorporated into all areas of the curriculum.
-Three hours lecture and six hours laboratory per week. - 404/530.
+Concurrent enrollment in EDUC 320.
+Three hours lecture and six hours laboratory per week.

+404/530.
 Kindergarten Education.
 Credit 3 hours.
 Prerequisites: Education 202 and Educational Psychology 301.
-Development of the nursery, kindergarten, and primary schools; principles and methods of understanding and working with the preschool child; two hours per week of observation and participation in kindergarten. - 405/531.
+Development of the nursery, kindergarten, and primary schools; principles and methods of understanding and working with the preschool child; two hours per week of observation and participation in kindergarten.

+405/531.
 Kindergarten Education.
 Credit 3 hours.
 Prerequisites: Education 202 and Educational Psychology 301.
 A continuation of Education 404/530.